 This bill amends existing laws regarding public recreation and playgrounds in Wyoming, specifically allowing the governing bodies of cities, towns, counties, or school districts to act as a board of trustees for public recreation systems.
-The governing bodies can either independently establish these systems or do so jointly, and if they choose to sit as the board of trustees, they will not be subject to certain requirements outlined in W.S.
-18-9-102.
-The bill also clarifies the process for appointing and removing members of the board of trustees, stating that vacancies should be filled by the governing body for the remainder of the unexpired term.
+The governing bodies can either independently or jointly establish these systems and are required to appoint a board of trustees to oversee the management of the properties.
+Notably, if the governing body serves as the board of trustees, it will not be subject to certain requirements outlined in W.S.
+18-9-102(a), (b), (d), or (h).
+Additionally, the bill clarifies the process for removing board members and filling vacancies, ensuring that the governing body retains authority over these appointments.

 Statutes affected: Introduced: 18-9-201, 18-9-202